TriangularCube/cfn-faunadb-resource/README.md

 ###### KeyParameterSecure

 Required
-This resource expects a FaunaDB Key to be able to connect to FaunaDB.
+This lambda expects a FaunaDB Key to be able to connect to FaunaDB.
 There are three ways to specify this key: in plain text, as an SSM parameter, or a secure SSM parameter.